$\kappa$TNG: Effect of Baryonic Processes on Weak Lensing with IllustrisTNG Simulations: Conclusions

 We find that baryonic processes suppress the WL angular power spectrum by up to $20\%$.
 Towards low redshift, the level of suppression is larger, potentially due to stronger stellar and AGN feedback; in addition, the onset of the suppression occurs at larger scales, as the same physical object extends over a larger angular scale.
 We also observe an enhancement on smaller scales due to radiative cooling.
 The overall suppression from $\kappa$TNG is moderate compared to results from other analytic models and simulations, consistent with previous works comparing their matter power spectra~\citep{Springel2018}.

 We also show the effects of baryons on higher-order weak lensing statistics: the PDF, peak counts, and counts of minima.
 These statistics contain rich non-Gaussian information beyond the power spectrum and have the potential to place a tighter constraint on cosmological parameters with upcoming surveys.
 Our work is the first to show detailed redshift-evolution for these statistics.
 In general, baryonic processes suppress both the positive and negative tails of all three statistics.
 The change is asymmetric on the two tails and hence is not captured by the power spectrum.
 In addition, we also find changes in the total number of peaks and minima.
 Compared to past works on baryonic effects with weak lensing non-Gaussian statistics, mainly from the BAHAMAS simulations, the overall trends are surprisingly similar, despite the very different subgrid models implemented in these simulations.
-The only exception is at the positive tail of the PDF, where an enhancement is seen in BAHAMAS.
-This is likely due to the stronger gas cooling implemented in their simulations.

 While contributing to a large body of semi-analytic tools and hydrodynamic simulations that have already paved the road to study the effect of baryons on weak lensing observables, our newly developed $\kappa$TNG suite of mock WL maps provide a venue to extend the studies to those requiring mass maps, such as non-Gaussian weak lensing statistics and machine learning with convolutional neural networks \citep{Schmelzle2017,Gupta2018,Ribli2019a,Merten2019,Ribli2019b,Fluri2019}.
 Our maps will also be useful for testing pioneering works on analytic models for higher-order statistics \citep{fan2010,Thiele2020}, which, in the future, could be extended to incorporate baryonic effects.
 With the $\kappa$TNG and $\kappa$TNG-Dark map pairs, one can also learn the DMO-to-hydrodynamic mapping using the generative adversarial network or variational auto-encorder \citep[see, e.g.,][]{Troster2019} and augment existing DMO simulations.
 It is also possible to explore physically motivated mapping methods, similar the gradient-descent method adopted by \citet{Dai2018} for the three-dimensional density field.